ffund/run-my-experiment-on-geni-blog/2017-02-28-basic-ethernet-switch-operation.md

 This will run `tcpdump` on the "eth1" interface (`-i eth1`), with the Ethernet headers showing (`-e`) and with IP addresses showing as numeric values, rather than hostnames (`-n`).

-Then, on node-1, we will send some traffic to node-2:
+Then, in a second terminal on node-1, we will send some traffic to node-2:

 ```
 ping -c 5 10.0.0.2